 Thank you so much Gentle Giants, I wasn’t even hoping to see so many of these gracious beautiful humpbacks.

-After a few more times the whales surfaced, we waved them goodbye and sped back to the port.
+After a few more times of watching the whales surfaced, we waved goodbye to them and sped back to the port.

-This is a great way to conclude day 9 and be back on the (long) road.
-No matter if you saw whales before, it is an experience you should definitely have in Iceland.
+This is a great way to conclude day 9 and get back on the (long) road.
+No matter if you’ve seen whales before, it is an experience you should definitely have in Iceland.

 ACCOMMODATION ON THE NORTH OF ICELAND:

-We have spent a night there and went all the way to Western Fjords on the day 10, not before getting the all so usual super energizing breakfast!
+We spent the night there and went all the way to Western Fjords on day 10 but not before getting the all so usual super energizing breakfast!

 The East has given you the chance to take it easy while visiting the Hengifoss waterfall and one (or more, if you choose so) of the East Fjords.